 Because we can only start from today, it might take a while to get from where you are now to what you want to do, and sometimes there may seem to be no connection between the two.
 However, just because you can't see a straight path, don't let that stop you.
 Many of our lives if drawn chronologically on a piece of paper would look more like a collection of bridle paths than a motorway.
 As Albert Einstein once said, "Logic will get you from A to B. Imagination will take you everywhere."

-If this has struck a chord with you and you want to find out if coaching will support you in finding your vision, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if coaching will support you in finding your vision, check out how we could work together and get in touch.